 2. Cafe Hopping: Explore The Happening Ones

-One of the biggest reason why Kasol is loved by everyone is its cozy, unique, and happening cafes.
+One of the biggest reasons why Kasol is loved by everyone is its cozy, unique, and happening cafes.
 These cafes are for those who would like to break free from their daily lives, sit amid nature and just look at the falling snowflakes, sit around a bonfire and sing, or patiently observe the way of life in the mountains.
-You can go cafe hoping to explore as many as you want and find the one that makes you feel at home.
+You can go the cafe hoping to explore as many as you want and find the one that makes you feel at home.

 Popular cafes in Kasol: Jim Morrison Cafe, Bhoj Restaurant, Evergreen Restaurant, Stone Garden Cafe, Little Italy, Moon Dance Cafe, Mama Cafe etc.